top of page

 IMG-4007.JPG.jpg

-Marie McClaren is a 5th generation sheep and cattle rancher for Julian Land & Livestock from Kemmerer, WY.
-She is very passionate about running sheep on the range, working hard, and using good dogs.
+Marie McClaren is a 5th generation sheep and cattle rancher with her family's ranch, Julian Land & Livestock from Kemmerer, WY.
+She is passionate about large range sheep operations, like her family's, and advocating and sharing their stories in hopes of keeping them alive.

-Check out the blog to learn more about the lifestyle, the animals, the sheepherders, and Marie!
+Check out her stories to learn more about the lifestyle, the animals, the sheepherders, and Marie!

 DSC_0211.JPG